alechill/concourse-in-a-box/README.md

 # Usage

-The various credentials are in file [env](./.env) and can be changed if you wish.
+The various credentials are in file [.env.example](./.env.example) and can be changed if you wish.
 They will be read automatically by `docker compose`.

+Before first use `cp .env.example .env` and add your extra values to `.env`, this will not be committed.

+To add new secrets, they must be added as env vars in the .env file, mapped to Docker env vars in `docker-compose.yaml`, and added to `vault-setup.sh`.

 ## Common setup and teardown